-The following was written by Alan Wallace, a senior private wealth advisor for Ronald Blue Trust’s office in Montgomery, Alabama.
+The following was written by Alan Wallace, a senior private wealth advisor for Ronald Blue Trust’s office in Birmingham, Alabama.

 Given our comprehensive financial planning perspective as advisors, clients frequently ask for our thoughts about the best way to pay for unexpected expenses.
 When it comes to damage to their home, most homeowners will consider making a claim on their homeowners insurance.
 After all, most homeowners buy insurance because it’s required, even though they hope that they never have to use it.

 If you’ve experienced property damage or loss due to weather-related events, fire, or theft, there are several effects of filing a claim that you should know about.
 For example:

 - If the homeowner files frequent claims–say four claims in three years, regardless of the amount–the insurance company is likely not to renew the coverage when the policy anniversary arrives.